-In Figure 4 we analyse wind direction and associated precipitation for four subdomains corresponding to LGM Alpine piedmont glaciers: the Rhine and Inn-Salzach-Traun glaciers in the northern Alps, and the Dora Baltea and Tagliamento glaciers in the southern Alps.
-We used daily data from the 19 simulated years in order to calculate the frequency and intensity

-- of precipitation associated with given wind directions.
-The two glaciers north of the Alps are mainly affected by precipitation brought by north-westerly and westerly air masses.
-At 21 ka BP, north-westerly winds dominate, especially in summer, while at the PI, westerlies occur more frequently.
-At 21 ka BP, more precipitation events are low intensity (darkest blue in Fig. 5), as northerly and north-westerly (dry) winds reach the northern rim of the Alps.
+In Fig. 4, we analyse wind direction and associated precipitation for four subdomains corresponding to LGM Alpine piedmont glaciers, namely the Rhine and Inn-Salzach-Traun glaciers in the northern Alps and the Dora Baltea and Tagliamento glaciers in the southern Alps.
+We used daily data from the 19 simulated years in order to calculate the frequency and intensity of the precipitation associated with the given wind directions.
+The two glaciers north of the Alps are mainly affected by precipitation brought by northwesterly and westerly air masses.
+At 21 ka, northwesterly winds dominate, especially in summer, while at the PI, westerlies occur more frequently.
+At 21 ka, more precipitation events are low intensity (darkest blue in Fig. 5) as northerly and northwesterly (dry) winds reach the northern rim of the Alps.
 In the southern Alps, the Dora Baltea and Tagliamento glaciers present quite different precipitation and wind patterns.
-The Dora Baltea glacier is affected mainly by - 270 winds from the northwest and southwest, however, the events from the west and northwest are often dry, while the most intense precipitation comes from the southwest and southeast.
+The Dora Baltea glacier is affected mainly by winds from the northwest and southwest; however, the events from the west and northwest are often dry, while the most intense precipitation comes from the southwest and southeast.

-The southern Alps at 21 ka BP receive much more precipitation than the northern Alps.
-The Tagliamento glacier is shielded by the Alpine topography barrier from precipitation coming from the northern and eastern quadrants, while precipitation is supplied by south-westerly winds.
-This precipitation is more abundant at 21 ka BP than at the PI (Fig. 5 and Fig. S4) and the air masses is intense throughout the year, which is an important difference compared to the glaciers in the northern rim of the Alps showing only one rainy season (JJA).
+The southern Alps at 21 ka receive much more precipitation than the northern Alps.
+The Tagliamento glacier is shielded by the Alpine topography barrier from precipitation coming from the northern and eastern quadrants, while precipitation is supplied by southwesterly winds.
+This precipitation is more abundant at 21 ka than at the PI (Figs. 5 and S4), and the frequency of the intense precipitation is the highest across the domain.
+At 21 ka, precipitation associated with southwesterly air masses is intense throughout the year, which is an important difference compared to the glaciers in the northern rim of the Alps showing only one rainy season (June-August or JJA).